ember-learn/guides-source/guides/release/tutorial/part-1/reusable-components.md

     assert.ok(
       src.startsWith('https://api.mapbox.com/'),
-      'the src starts with "https://api.mapbox.com/"'
+      'the src starts with "https://api.mapbox.com/"',
     );

     assert.ok(
       src.includes('-122.4184,37.7797,10'),
-      'the src should include the lng,lat,zoom parameter' );
+      'the src should include the lng,lat,zoom parameter', );

     assert.ok(
       src.includes('150x120@2x'),
-      'the src should include the width,height and @2x parameter' );
+      'the src should include the width,height and @2x parameter', );

     assert.ok(
       src.includes(`access_token=${token}`),
-      'the src should include the escaped access token' );
+      'the src should include the escaped access token', );
   });

-Commit: Remove step that is no longer needed now that ember-cli 5.1 is released
----